okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 Angular CLI is a command-line utility that can generate an Angular project for you.
 Not only can it create new projects, but it can also generate code.
 It's a convenient tool because it also offers commands that will build and optimize your project for production.
 It uses webpack under the covers for building.

-Install the latest version of Angular CLI, which is version v8.0.0-rc.1 at the time of this writing.
+Install the latest version of Angular CLI (which is version v8.0.0-rc.1 at the time of this writing).

 ```bash
 npm i -g @angular/cli@v8.0.0-rc.1